valeriearena/spring-boot-azure-service-bus-cosmodb-docker-dockercompose-k8s/README.md

-# banyan-springboot
+# spring-boot-azure-service-bus-cosmodb
-Repository for Spring Boot POCs.
+Spring Boot app that implements Spring REST controllers and WebClient and integrates with Azure Service Bus and Cosmos DB with MongoDB API.
+Includes a script for deploying to DevSpaces.

 # Usage
 * When the following curl is executed: